Background pattern

 Twinrix Pediatric contains neomycin and sodium

-This vaccine contains less than 1mmolof sodium (23mg) per dose; this is essentially “sodium-free”.
+This vaccine contains less than 1 mmol of sodium (23 mg) per dose; this is, essentially, "sodium-free".

-3. How to Administer Twinrix Pediatric
+3. How to administer Twinrix Pediatric

 You will receive a total of three injections over a period of 6 months.
-Each injection will be administered in a separate visit.
+Each injection will be administered during a separate visit.
 The first dose will be administered on the chosen date.
 The other two doses will be administered one month and six months after the first dose.

 • First dose: on the chosen date

-• Second dose: 1 month after
+• Second dose: 1 month later

 • Third dose: 6 months after the first dose